Public Safety Power Shutoff

 Poor Communication During Extended Outages

-by TeresaC, about 2 months ago
+by TeresaC, 3 months ago

 I understand taking precautions to prevent wildfire and I was supportive of the PSPS shutdown.
 However, I feel that Xcel failed to set appropriate expectations for the extent of potential outages and communicated poorly with customers as events unfolded.